humanpose1/riedones3d/README.md

 python scripts/render_coins.py --path_coin PATH COIN --path_tr PATH transfo npy --path_graph PATH GRAPH json --path_output PATH OUTPUT -t THRESH --clustered --save-3d
 ```
 `--path_coin` is the path of directories containing the coins.
 WARNING: It must be meshes in STL format.

 `--path_tr` is the path of the file containing the transformations.
-It is a npy format `transfo.npy`
+It is a npy format `transfo.npy`.

 `--path_graph` is the path containing the graph.
 It is a json format `graph.json`

 `--path_output` path where the 3d data and images will be stored.

-`-t` threshold of the graph for the clustering (see the effect in the graph visualizer)
+`-t` threshold of the graph for the clustering (see the effect in the graph visualizer).

-`--clustered` to save file by folder
+`--clustered` to save file by folder.

-`--save_3d` save 3d files (if you do not want to save the 3d files, use instead `--no-save-3d`)
+`--save_3d` save 3d files (if you do not want to save the 3d files, use instead `--no-save-3d`).

 If you find this repo helpful, please cite: